 Colder weather compromising your immune system is just one of the reasons why fall is a peak season for catching a cold.
 The colder weather also keeps us indoors, in closer quarters with each other for longer periods of time, making us more susceptible to catching or passing on an airborne illness.
 The decrease in humidity that comes with the fall season is also a contributing factor; studies show that dry air makes it easier for the flu virus to circulate, and it also dries up some of the protective mucus in your lungs, creating the ideal conditions to catch a respiratory illness.

 When it comes to respiratory illness - early detection is critical.
 Some viruses and bacterial infections mimic a common cold, but are actually much more dangerous and require treatment.
 The earlier you can identify and treat the illness, the shorter its duration in your body.
-With Medisys On-Demand, at the very first sign of an illness you can connect instantly through your smartphone with a healthcare professional who will help you determine the best, most effective treatment.
+With Akira by TELUS Health, at the very first sign of an illness you can connect instantly through your smartphone with a healthcare professional who will help you determine the best, most effective treatment.

 2. ALLERGIES & ASTHMA